 Also take a minute to read the NBC News profile of Amy, 'Call me Amy': Professor comes out as trans in viral letter.
 Amy continues to be a great leader within the AccessComputing community, and we value her expertise and perspective.

-AccessComputing greatly values diversity and the LGBTQIA+ community, and we continue to put emphasis on intersectionality throughout our work.
+AccessComputing greatly values diversity and the LGBTQIA+ community, and we continue to put emphasis on all aspects of intersectionality throughout our work.